Tiana Tolstoi

-Tiana Tolstoi is an Egyptian-born French model of Korean, Serbian, and Russian descent.
+Tiana Tolstoi (born September 22, 1994) is a French model.

 Career

-Tolstoi was discovered on the street in Paris, France.
+Born in Cairo to a family of Korean, Serbian and Russian descent, Tolstoi was discovered on the street in Paris.
 Her first show was for Balenciaga. and she has also walked for Alexander McQueen, Alexander Wang, Marni, Stella McCartney and Versace.
 She was once signed with the now-defunct Trump Model Management.

 She has appeared in ads for Lancôme, Calvin Klein, and Jimmy Choo.

 Tolstoi has appeared in editorials for magazines such as Vogue Italia, V, and Numéro.